android/ndk-samples/native-activity/README.md

 Native Activity
 ===============
-Native Activity is an Android sample that initializes a GLES 2.0 context and read accelerometer value from C code using [Native Activity](http://developer.android.com/reference/android/app/NativeActivity.html).
+Native Activity is an Android sample that initializes a GLES 2.0 context and reads accelerometer data from C code using [Native Activity](http://developer.android.com/reference/android/app/NativeActivity.html).

 Pre-requisites
 --------------